Generalized Fractional Repetition Codes for Binary Coded Computations: Introduction

 The majority of coded computing has focused on fundamental algebraic operations, such as matrix multiplication and polynomial evaluation.
 Directly adopting these schemes in general optimization problems is often not possible, since the gradient computation may not have any algebraic structure, or can only be evaluated numerically \cite{LA20}.
-In this work we study the other direction, i.e., how to devise \textit{Coded Matrix Multiplication} (CMM) schemes from gradient coding.
+In this work we study the other direction, i.e., how to devise \textit{Coded Matrix Multiplication} (CMM) schemes from GC.
 The key idea is to leverage the additive structure underlying both problems.
+By a simple modification to the encoding and decoding steps of any exact GCS, we show that the GCS can be utilized for matrix multiplication.
 In a similar fashion, we can transform any GCS into a distributive straggler robust addition scheme.

-The proposed GC method can be adapted to compute matrix-matrix multiplication in the presence of stragglers; which has gained a lot of attention recently, as well as matrix inverse approximations \cite{CPH20b}.
+The proposed GC method can be adapted to compute matrix-matrix multiplication in the presence of stragglers; which has gained a lot of attention recently, as well as matrix inverse approximations \cite{CPH20b,CPH22a}.
 The first CMMS was proposed in \cite{LLPPR18}.
-Since then, a multitude of CMMSs have been proposed \cite{YMAA17,LSR17,YMAA20,YA20,FJHDCG17,DFHJCG19,FC19,SHN19,THRT21}, with each of them being advantageous to others in certain aspects.
-There is also a considerable amount of work on matrix-vector multiplication in distributed computing \cite{DCG16,FC18,bartan2019polar,JSM19}.
-Furthermore, numerical stability for matrix multiplication has been studied in \cite{FC19,SHN19}.
-Approximate coded matrix-matrix and matrix-vector schemes have also been devised \cite{FD16,JM19,CPH20c,THRD21}.
+Since then, a multitude of CMMSs have been proposed \cite{YMAA17,LSR17,YMAA20,YA20,FJHDCG17,DFHJCG19,FC19,SHN19,DRV21,RT21,DR21}, with each of them being advantageous to others in certain aspects.
+There is also a considerable amount of work on coded matrix-vector multiplication in distributed computing \cite{DCG16,FC18,JSM19,BP23}.
+Furthermore, numerical stability for coded matrix multiplication has been studied in \cite{FC19,SHN19,DRV21,RT21,DR21,JDCC21}.
+Approximate coded matrix-matrix and matrix-vector schemes have also been devised \cite{FD16,JM19,CPH20c,THRD21,KD22,JDCC21,RCHV23}.
+It is also worth mentioning tangentially related works to coded computing \cite{KDKE23,BWCE23,MDSE24,KE24}, which do not consider the presence of stragglers.